IT’S MISS KENDRA TIME!

 Additionally, the program aims to transform and deepen the relationship between student and teacher, which is the foundation of education.
 Trauma directly interferes with the health of that relationship, and the Miss Kendra Program helps to restore their connection.

-Miss Kendra Programs are interested in partnering with elementary schools that have training in trauma-informed care, that can make a whole-school commitment to the program’s guiding principles of trauma-sensitivity, non-punitive discipline, a whole-child approach.
+Miss Kendra Programs are interested in partnering with elementary schools that have training in trauma-informed care, that can make a whole-school commitment to the program’s guiding principles of trauma-sensitivity, non-punitive discipline, and a whole-child approach.
 If your school is ready to move beyond being trauma-informed and ready to address trauma proactively, download an application to become a Miss Kendra school.

 Anyone who is working on behalf of the whole school can apply for Miss Kendra Programs.
 This can include the principal, teacher, superintendent, community organizations and/or parents.